jangko/docker/benchmark/readme.md

 * Compile and run the benchmark bot `nim c -r bot all`
 * Wait until it finished, and get the result in `tests/benchmark/benchmark_result.txt`
 * You can see all bench-bot command line options with `./bot` or `./bot help`
-* use `./bot framework-name nodocker` or `./bot all nodocker` to build the test without docker.

 ## How to add more participants?